prototypefund/Digital_Bargeld-docs/core/api-merchant.rst

   :status 200 OK:
     The wire transfer is known to the exchange, details about it follow in the body.
-    The body of the response is a `MerchantTrackTransferResponse`_.
+    The body of the response is a `TrackTransferResponse`.
 Note that the similarity to the response given by the exchange for a /track/transfer is completely intended.